ayguno/ssGSEA_taskforce/README.md

 # Acknowledgements

 I would like to thank Karsten Krug for providing the source code for the sGSEAplot and D.R.
-Mani for adapting and providing the ssGSEA script.
+Mani for providing the ssGSEA script.

 # References

-GSEA algorithm was originally developed by Pablo Tamayo. ssGSEA algorithm is a modified version adapted by D.R.
+GSEA algorithm was originally developed by Aravind Subramanian. ssGSEA algorithm is a modified version developed by Pablo Tamayo and modified by D.R.
 Mani.

 Key references: